On the optimal rate of equidistribution in number fields: Counting problem

 \subsection{Proof of Proposition \ref{p-CountingMain}}

+If $X<1$, then $S(a,X)$ is empty so in the sequel we assume $X\geq 1$.
 We adopt the following convention.
 The constants $C_i,B_i$ appearing in the inequalities successively throughout the proof are dependent on $k$ and $B$ alone.
-This is usually not a straightforward observation, but from the way the proof is structured it should be easy to check for the reader that $C_i,B_i$ depend only on $k,B$ and the constants $C_j,B_j$ for $j<i$.
-As we want to keep the proof reasonably short we omit the computations of exactly how big $C_i,B_i$ should be in terms of $k$ and $B$. \begin{proof} (1) The problem is invariant under multiplying $a$ by $\O_k^\times$ so we may assume, without loss on generality, that $a\in \mathcal F$.
-Recall that $\|a\|\geq Xe^{-B}$ and
+We structured the proof so that it should be clear that $C_i,B_i$ depend only on $k,B$ and the constants $C_j,B_j$ for $j<i$.
+We omit the computations of exactly how big $C_i,B_i$ should be in terms of $k$ and $B$. \begin{proof} First consider the case $N=1$.
+Remark that we do not need this case of the proposition in order to prove Theorem \ref{mt-noptimal}.
+However for completeness and in order to prove Theorem \ref{mt-Count1} and \ref{t-AvUnit} we include the proof.